When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Results

+\textbf{Prompt Consistency.} In Table~\ref{tab:prompt_consistency_rmse} (Appendix), we report the standard deviation of elicited beliefs under the standard prompt and the RMSE deviation between elicited beliefs under the standard prompt and an alternative MSE-framed prompt.
+We find that for GPT-Min, GPT-High, and DeepSeek, the MSE-framed prompt produces deviations that are comparable to within-prompt variability under repeated standard prompting.
+For Llama, however, the MSE framing induces substantially larger differences in elicited probabilities.
+Overall, GPT-High displays the lowest cross-prompt variability, while Llama exhibits the largest sensitivity to the alternative task framing.

-\textbf{Internal Consistency Test.} As in Section~\ref{subsec:consistency}, we elicit (i) the model’s marginal belief $p(x)$ that a patient has the condition and (ii) beliefs needed to form the LIE decomposition over an auxiliary ``next-state'' variable $z$.
-We assess probabilistic coherence via the Law of Iterated Expectation error $\Delta_{\text{LIE}}(x)$, summarized in Figure~\ref{fig:consistency} by the median normalized ratio $\Delta_{\text{LIE}}(x)/p(x)$ (median for robustness when $p(x)$ is near $0$).
-As a baseline, we compute the analogous quantity using cross-validated random forest predictors trained on ground-truth $p^*(x)$ and $p^*(x,z)$, yielding $\hat{\Delta}_{\text{LIE}}(x)/\hat p(x)$.
-Across datasets, LLMs typically exhibit substantially larger inconsistency than the baseline, with no model consistently dominating the others.
-This indicates that consistency with probability axioms may indeed be a different property than decision-consistency; models that have consistently higher levels of decision-consistency in the earlier three tests do not necessarily fare better in this measure and vice versa.
+\textbf{Internal Consistency Test.} As in Section~\ref{subsec:consistency}, we elicit (i) the model's marginal belief $p(x)$ that a patient has the condition and (ii) the beliefs needed for the LIE decomposition over an auxiliary ``next-state'' variable $z$.
+We measure probabilistic coherence using the Law of Iterated Expectation error $\Delta_{\text{LIE}}(x)$, summarized in Figure~\ref{fig:consistency} by the median normalized ratio $\Delta_{\text{LIE}}(x)/p(x)$ for robustness when $p(x)$ is near zero.
+As a baseline, we compute the analogous ratio using cross-validated random forest predictors trained on ground-truth $p^*(x)$ and $p^*(x,z)$.
+Across datasets, LLMs typically show substantially larger inconsistency than this baseline, with no model consistently dominating.
+This suggests that probabilistic coherence is distinct from decision-consistency: models that perform well on the earlier decision-consistency tests do not necessarily perform well here.